 - studying an undergraduate or postgraduate (including honours) degree as an active student;

 - enrolled in a Charles Sturt University course as a Commonwealth supported student (full fee paying students are not eligible);

-- enrolled as an internal or online student;
+- enrolled as an internal, mixed mode or online student;

 - enrolled as a full time or part time student;

 - a commencing or continuing student, continuing students must have a Grade Point Average (GPA) of 3.0 or higher;

-- an Australian citizen, a New Zealand citizen, a permanent Australian resident or a student with an Australian permanent visa;
+- an Australian citizen, a New Zealand citizen, a permanent Australian resident or a student with an Australian permanent or humanitarian visa;

 - in financial need (see guidelines)